 Install a new heater fan

-It is advisable to install a new bathroom exhaust fan with light and heater following the manufacturer’s guide.
+It is advisable to install a new bathroom exhaust fans with light following the manufacturer’s guide.
 If necessary, change the foam hole in the sheet.
 After installation is complete, turn on the circuit breaker again and check the new heater fan.

 After this, the installation of the bathroom fan with light and heater is considered complete.
 During use, you will have to clean the ventilation grill and blades from accumulated dust from time to time.
 If, after cleaning, the hood works poorly, this indicates that the exhaust duct is clogged.